minprog/exercises/writing/strings/index.md

 ## Eek

-Write a program that takes a string from the user and tells you how many e's that string contains..
-As per the output below (where the underlined text is the user input):
+Write a program that takes a string from the user and tells you how many e's that string contains.
+As per the output below:

     $ ./eek